mfernest/SEBC/Partner Bootcamp  - Certify.md

     * Standalone components (such as Accumulo or Kafka)
 * Follow the [documentation](http://www.cloudera.com/content/cloudera-content/cloudera-docs/CM5/latest/Cloudera-Manager-Installation-Guide/cm5ig_create_local_parcel_repo.html).
 * Set the new repository in CM
-* Capture this setting and email to the instructors
+* Capture this setting and email to the instructor

 ---
 <div style="page-break-after: always;"></div>